woile/woile.github.io/posts/secret-management-for-the-layman/index.md

 ## Implementation example

-Let's say we have a repository with the infrastructure.
-It has 2 folders, one with the terraform code, and another with the docker-compose which gets deployed to the server using docker-swarm
+Let's say we have a repository with our infrastructure.
+It has 2 folders, one with terraform code.
+And another with a docker-compose, which gets deployed to the server using docker-swarm.

 ```sh
 app